Obligation to Bring Export Revenue to Turkey

-In accordance with the communiqué on export prices published in the past few days, prices relating to export transactions carried out by residents in Turkey, will be transferred or brought directly and without delay to the bank which mediates the export after the importer’s payment.
+In accordance with the communiqué on export Revenue published in the past few days, Revenue relating to export transactions carried out by residents in Turkey, will be transferred or brought directly and without delay to the bank which mediates the export after the importer’s payment.

 The last regulation regarding the Resolution No: 32 on the Protection of the Value of Turkish Currency has been made with the Communiqué Concerning the Resolution No: 32 on the Protection of the Value of Turkish Currency (“Communiqué”) published in the Official Gazette numbered 30525 and dated 04.09.2018.
 The Communiqué has entered into force as of its publication date and will remain in force for 6 months.

-The price related to export transactions may be brought in limited number of manners which are specified in the Communiqué and it shall be obligatory to declare to the customs administrations in case the export price is brought into the country effectively with the passenger.
+The Revenue related to export transactions may be brought in limited number of manners which are specified in the Communiqué and it shall be obligatory to declare to the customs administrations in case the export revenue is brought into the country effectively with the passenger.

 With the Communiqué, time limits have also been set for the export against advance foreign exchange by way of compulsory exports within 24 months for cash exchange.
 In this respect, all cash advances that are not returned in one time or that are not exported in due time will be subject to prefinancing provisions.

-While exporters are responsible for bringing the price of the exported goods to the country, selling them to the banks and closing the export account in due time, the banks that mediated the export shall be obliged to follow the importation of the export prices and the sale of them.
+While exporters are responsible for bringing the revenue of the exported goods to the country, selling them to the banks and closing the export account in due time, the banks that mediated the export shall be obliged to follow the importation of the export revenue and the sale of them.

 The Communiqué finally includes the regulations for the closing of the bank accounts to which the exporting accounts are to be deposited.
 Accordingly, in respect of each customs declaration, the following shall be closed by cancellation;